(GL – General Ledger Setup – Account Assignments)

 Because of the simplicity of the single Inventory account, a new stock item can be set up in DBA with only five required fields and without any accounting decisions to be made.

-Transactions made in the Inventory Adjustments, Batch Inventory Adjustments, Change Inventory Cost, and Reconcile Book Value screens interact with this account.
+Transactions made in the Inventory Adjustments, Stock Counts, Change Inventory Cost, and Reconcile Book Value screens interact with this account.

 Sales Tab